4 Interesting Document Templates for Sprint Retrospectives

 Let’s start with a classic.
 Namely, the start-stop-keep retro.
 In this one, three simple questions are asked about what to start, stop, and keep in the next sprint cycle.

-Secret tip: Make it the "keep-stop-start" retrospective. – We've found that the question "What should be kept?" is the easiest question to get into this retro:
+Secret tip: Make it the “Keep-Stop-Start” retrospective. - We have found that the question “What should be kept?” is the easiest question to get into the retro:

 Keep: What should we keep?